Dream-Part-II/proj1/README.md

 - Make the Pokemon model have a health column as well.
   - Go into your ```db/seeds.rb``` file and make all seed Pokemon start out with 100 health.
-  - After you've changed the seeds, run ```rake db:reset``` then ```rake db:seed```.
+  - After you've changed the seeds, run ```rake db:reset```.
 This command drops your database, creates a new one, runs all migrations, and seeds the database.
 Now you should have seeded Pokemon with health as well.
   - Show health for each Pokemon in the list on a Trainer's profile.
 - Based on Part 2, you should be able to mimic the capture method to implement a damage method.
   - Each damage should subtract 10 health from the Pokemon.